 Skip to main content

-The chlor-alkali electrolysis is one of the most important processes in the chemical industry.
-The most important basic materials, chlorine and caustic soda, are produced.
-Today, two processes are distinguished: the diaphragm and membrane process.
+Chlor-alkali electrolysis is one of the most important processes in the chemical industry.
+The main raw materials, chlorine and caustic soda, are produced.
+Nowadays, two processes are distinguished: the diaphragm and membrane process.

 The starting product for chlor-alkali electrolysis is sodium chloride (NaCl, brine).
-The cheapest method for brine production is leaching the rock salt deposits in mines.
-The brine obtained can be transported through pipelines to the destination.
+The cheapest method for producing brine is leaching rock salt deposits in mines.
+The brine obtained in this way can be transported through pipelines to the destination.

 Use of LiquiSonic® in chlor-alkali electrolysis

-The brine extracted from the mines is transported to the destination using ships, trains, or special pipelines and dissolved there in large dissolving vessels with warm water.
+The brine obtained in the mines is transported to the destination by ship, rail, or special pipelines and is dissolved there in large dissolving vessels with warm water.

-The raw brine contains mechanical impurities and calcium or magnesium salts that clog the fine pores of the diaphragm or membrane during electrolysis.
+The raw brine contains mechanical impurities and calcium or magnesium salts, which clog the fine pores of the diaphragm or membrane during electrolysis.

-For this reason, these impurities are precipitated in agitated tanks (dissolving vessels) by adding caustic soda (NaOH).
+For this reason, these impurities are precipitated in agitator tanks (dissolving vessels) by adding caustic soda (NaOH).

 After precipitation, the impurities are separated using a pressure filter.
-The purity of the salt concentration is particularly important for the subsequent electrolysis.
-The LiquiSonic® measurement system ensures highly precise determination of the salt concentration at all times.
+The purity of the salt concentration is of particular importance for the subsequent electrolysis.
+LiquiSonic® Measuring system ensures a highly precise determination of the salt concentration at any time.

 Advantages of monitoring brine purification with LiquiSonic®

-The continuous concentration measurement directly in the process reduces elaborate laboratory measurements.
+Continuous concentration measurement directly in the process reduces complex laboratory measurements.

 • Time savings: approx. 1 hour per day

-Through the exact determination of the purity of the brine using LiquiSonic® measurement technology the following aspects can be optimized:
+By accurately determining the purity of the brine using LiquiSonic® Measuring technology the following aspects can be optimized:

 • Membrane lifespan